-Originally featured for the PBS series "LIFE 360," the film was produced by Steven Okazaki and journalist Peggy Orenstein, a native Minnesotan (during twelve days of filming, they subsisted solely on food-on-a-stick).
-It is an affectionate portrait of Midwestern life which is so often either ignored or mocked in the media.
-It's also good, high-cholesterol Minnesota-style fun!
+Originally featured in the short-lived PBS series "LIFE 360," the film was produced by Steven Okazaki and journalist/Native Minnesotan Peggy Orenstein.
+During their twelve days at the fair, they subsisted solely on food-on-a-stick.
+THE FAIR is an affectionate portrait of Midwestern life so often either ignored or mocked in the media.
+It's good, high-cholesterol Minnesota-style fun!

 A FARALLON FILMS production

 Produced by Peggy Orenstein and Steven Okazaki for LIFE 360